Weight Watchers Friendly Recipe: Spinach Quiche

 - 4 ounces coarsely chopped fresh spinach (about 4 cups)

-- Preheat the oven to 375 degrees.
-In a medium sized bowl, whisk the eggs lightly.
-Whisk in the cream, milk, salt and cayenne pepper and set aside.
+- In a medium-sized bowl, whisk the eggs lightly.
+Then whisk in the cream, milk, salt and cayenne pepper and set aside.

 - In a large skillet, heat the olive oil over medium heat.
 Add the onion and cook, stirring often, until tender but not brown, 4 to 5 minutes.
 Add the garlic and cook until fragrant, about 30 seconds.
 Stir in the spinach and cook, until wilted, about 30 seconds.